CharleyGui/docs.fr-fr/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     using System.Windows.Forms;
     ```

-3. <span data-ttu-id="26e88-330">Supprimez ou commentez le code d’hébergement du flux de travail existant à partir de la [procédure : exécuter un workflow](how-to-run-a-workflow.md)et remplacez-le par le code suivant.</span><span class="sxs-lookup"><span data-stu-id="26e88-330">Remove or comment out the existing workflow hosting code from [How to: Run a Workflow](how-to-run-a-workflow.md), and replace it with the following code.</span></span>
+3. <span data-ttu-id="c226a-319">Remove or comment out the existing workflow hosting code from [How to: Run a Workflow](how-to-run-a-workflow.md), and replace it with the following code.</span><span class="sxs-lookup"><span data-stu-id="c226a-319">Remove or comment out the existing workflow hosting code from [How to: Run a Workflow](how-to-run-a-workflow.md), and replace it with the following code.</span></span>

     ```vb
     Sub Main()